4glio/sasapps.io/content/posts/security-of-sasjs-apps-on-viya.md

   - `POST /jobExecution/jobs`

-To summarise, the apps we produce for the Viya platform are:
+To summarise, the SASjs web apps we produce are always:

+ - Appropriately licenced (no copyleft components)
  - Version controlled
  - Easy to deploy
  - Documented